Daurient13/Neural-Network-with-PyTorch/README.md

 # Training Preparation -> MCO
 - Model

 I will make 3 hidden layers.
 The first hidden layer will consist of 16 neurons, the second hidden layer will consist of 8 neurons, and the third hidden layer will consist of 4 neurons.
 ReLu activation will be included in each hidden layer, and ended with a multiclass classification with logsoftmax.

 - Criterion

 In Criterion, NLLLoss will be used for multiclass classification, which models ending with logsoftmax.

 - Optimizer

-in the Optimizer, I use AdamW, namely Adaptive Momentum with Weight Decay, where there is a regulation to reduce overfit.
+In the Optimizer, I use AdamW, namely Adaptive Momentum with Weight Decay, where there is a regulation to reduce overfit.
 With learning rate 0.001